Arb1trage/Arb1trage/README.md

-I actively build Web3 as a freelancer and break stuff for fun.
-For Web3-related business inquiries send me an email.
+I actively build trading and automation tools as a freelancer and break stuff for fun and money.
+For crypto-related business inquiries send me an email.

 <!---
 Arb1trage/Arb1trage is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.